tomdu3/brain-tumor-detector/README.md

 * The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+2. Log into Heroku CLI in IDE workspace terminal using the bash command: *heroku login -i* and enter user credentials
+3. Run the command *git init* to re-initialise the Git repository
+4. Run the command *heroku git:remote -a "YOUR_APP_NAME"* to connect the workspace and your previously created Heroku app.
+5. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility with the Python 3.8.14 version used for this project
+6. Deploy the application to Heroku using the following bash command: *git push heroku main*
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+7. The deployment process should happen smoothly if all deployment files are fully functional.
+On Heroku Dashboard click the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+8. If the slug size is too large then add large files not required for the app to the .slugignore file.

+### Forking the GitHub Project
+To make a copy of the GitHub repository to use on your own account, one can fork the repository by doing as follows:

+* On the page for the [repository](https://github.com/tomdu3/brain-tumor-detector), go to the 'Fork' button on the top right of the page, and click it to create a copy of the repository which should then be on your own GitHub account.

+### Making a Local Clone

+* On the page for the [repository](https://github.com/tomdu3/brain-tumor-detector), click the 'Code' button
+* To clone the repository using HTTPS, copy the HTTPS URL provided there
+* Open your CLI application of choice and change the current working directory to the location where you want the cloned directory to be made.
+* Type git clone, and then paste the previously copied URL to create the clone

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.